 Description of Fair Harbour

-The closest community to Fair Harbour is the remote native Indian village of Kyuquot.
+Fair Harbour is in the traditional territory of the Kyuquot Checklesaht First Nations.
+The closest community to Fair Harbour is the remote indigenous village of Kyuquot.
 The area is steeped in the history and culture of the Nuu-chah-nulth Indian Peoples, and ancient village sites, and fallen totem poles are found in the area.

 The weather in Fair Harbour is the same as the weather in Zeballos.